-I was cooking breakfast one morning and having my coffee when I realized how tarnished our faucets had become.
-I had left a brass bracelet hanging around one of the faucet handles and it left an awful green residue.
-I love organization but I have a bad habit of always hanging my jewelry off of something that’s handy.
-I let them get exposed to a ton of moisture and they began to oxidize.
+We heard a story once from a friend about how tarnished some brass items can become if not cared for properly.
+They were cooking breakfast one morning and having their coffee when they realized how tarnished their faucets had become.
+They had left a brass bracelet hanging around one of the faucet handles and it left an awful green residue.
+They love organization but they have a bad habit of always hanging jewelry off of something that’s handy.
+They let them get exposed to a ton of moisture and the jewelry began to oxidize.
 That’s a really bad place to leave any jewelry.

-It is so gentle and it leaves all of my door and cabinet hardware sparkling.
+It is so gentle and it leaves the door and cabinet hardware sparkling.
 There is some incredible brass inlay on our den flooring and some on a few pieces of the furniture.
-I covered it all with canvas cloths to protect it from the dust when we were remodeling but when we were finished I polished it all and it looks great again.
+We covered it all with canvas cloths to protect it from the dust when we were remodeling but when we were finished we polished it all and it looks great again.

 How should I polish?

 Rub off that grime and enjoy the shine.
 Wear your fancy brass jewelry and keep it looking fantastic.
 It’s really easy to take care of once you know the tricks.
 You can make dirty brass look brand new again.
 Tarnish is on the surface.
 What’s beneath is still shiny brass.
 Polishing keeps it shiny and prevents stains.
 It will remove that dark coating that makes the piece look worn and dull.

 When your favorite pair of brass earrings are looking faded you should get out the polishing cloth and start to rub.
 Champion Silver Polish Cloth is awesome.
 It’s the best polishing cloth and it works on just about anything.
 Air and moisture are always working on pieces and forming tarnish.
 Just polish it off.